-During the 2022-2023 season, Ms. Lynch will help celebrate the 25th anniversary of Music of Remembrance with performances of Jake Heggie’s Another Sunrise in Seattle, San Francisco, and Chicago.
-She also returns to the Metropolitan Opera to cover the pivotal role of Clarissa Vaughan in the stage premiere of Kevin Puts/Greg Pierce’s The Hours.
-During the 2023-2024 season, she looks forward to returning to Houston Grand Opera in a leading role of a world premiere opera.
+During the 2022-2023 season, Ms. Lynch helped celebrate the 25th anniversary of Music of Remembrance with performances of Jake Heggie’s Another Sunrise in Seattle, San Francisco, and Chicago.
+She also returned to the Metropolitan Opera to cover the pivotal role of Clarissa Vaughan in the stage premiere of Kevin Puts/Greg Pierce’s The Hours.

 Caitlin Lynch began her 2021-2022 season with her company debut at Austin Opera, singing one of her most closely-associated roles, Contessa Almaviva in Le nozze di Figaro.
 Later in the season, she returned to Houston Grand Opera as the First Lady in Barrie Kosky/1927’s production of Die Zauberflöte, also appearing as a soloist for the company’s tribute concert to the late composer Carlisle Floyd.
 She joined the Metropolitan Opera to cover Contessa in its production of Le nozze di Figaro, sang a concert of Bolcolm and Brahms with the Chamber Music Society of Detroit, and bowed with the Kansas City Symphony for performances of Beethoven’s Ninth Symphony, led by Music Director Michael Stern.